ember-learn/super-rentals-tutorial/README.md

   just make that the default, because at the beginning of the tutorial, the folder does not exists yet.
 (Generating the app is part of the tutorial.)

+* `captureCommand=false`

+  Run the command(s), but omit the command(s) themselves from the the resulting code block.

 * `captureOutput=false`

-  Run the command(s), but omit the output from the command(s) in the resulting code block.
+  Run the command(s), but omit their output from the resulting code block.

 ### `run:file:create`